 This year, the part B deductible is just about $180, but that could change in the future.
 In any case, some very simple math will help you decide between plan F and G. The only thing that plan G doesn’t cover is the part B deductible.
 In some cases, the difference between premiums may more than make up for this expense.

 We’d never advise anybody to pay more for their insurance policy than what it actually helps them pay for, so many clients can save money if they opt for plan G. However, this won’t be true for everybody.

-How to Find the Best Medicare Supplement plan F
+How to Find the Best Medicare Supplement plan F in 2018

 If you plan to apply for Medigap plan F or any of the Medicare supplement plans, we suggest using us to help you compare competitive rates in your local area.
 As you can see, your quotes can vary by your ZIP code.
 They also vary by insurance company.
 Since all plans can only offer the standard benefits that have been laid out by Medicare, you won’t get any more of these by paying more for the same supplement level.